-Meadows HR in 11th, Rays top Yanks 2-1, back into 1st place
+Astros top Red Sox 7-3 for 10th straight win

 Masahiro Tanaka outpitched AL Cy Young Award winner Blake Snell for the second time in less than a week and was provided a lead when Snell threw a run-scoring wild pitch in the third.
 José Alvarado notched his fifth save in six chances.

-Tanaka allowed three hits in six scoreless innings, struck out six and walked none, his splitter sharp for the second straight outing.
-Tanaka left with a bruised shin after getting hit by a hard grounder up the middle in the sixth.
-The Yankees said X-rays of Tanaka’s shin were negative.
+Tanaka allowed three hits in six scoreless innings, struck out six and walked none.
+He left with a bruised shin after getting hit by a hard grounder up the middle in the sixth.
+The Yankees said X-rays of the shin were negative.

-Athletics 4, Tigers 1
+ATHLETICS 4, TIGERS 1

 DETROIT (AP) — Daniel Mengden pitched seven impressive innings and Nick Hundley and Chad Pinder homered to lift the Oakland Athletics to their 15th straight win over Detroit.